Dendera light

 The Dendera light is a motif in the Hathor temple at Dendera in Egypt.
-It depicts the Egyptian creation myth, and the text surrounding the pieces confirm this.
+According to the hieroglyphic text surrounding the pieces, it depicts statues referencing part of an Egyptian creation myth.

-The temple contains several reliefs depicting Harsomtus, in the form of a snake, emerging from a lotus flower which is usually attached to the bow of a barge.
-The so-called dendera light is a variation of this motif, showing Harsomtus in an oval container called hn, which might represent the womb of Nut.
+The temple, especially its crypts, contain several reliefs depicting statues of Harsomtus, sometimes syncretized with Ra, in the form of an upright snake, emerging from a lotus flower which is usually attached to a barge.
+The so-called Dendera light is a variation of this motif, showing Harsomtus in an oval container called hn, which might represent the womb of Nut.
+Sometimes a djed pillar supports the snake or the container, other times a man with raised arms and a sun disk on his head.

-Sometimes a djed pillar supports the snake or the container.
-A closely related motif is "god resting on the lotus flower".
+The crypt of the temple was considered analogous to the Duat, and reliefs in the crypts depict the cult statues (made of precious materials and thus looted or destroyed in later times) which were housed within, kept underground as the 'bodies' of the gods until they were resurrected through contact with light on the roof of the temple.
+Specifications of the size and construction of the statues are inscribed alongside captions describing the identity of the statue.

 Depictions and text

 Each of the three objects consists of two reliefs.
 One half (a) of each pair is in south crypt 1-C (crypte 4), the other half (b) in room G (chambre V) of the temple.